How to use Jedis in multi threaded environment

 - This pool should be configured once and reused.

-- buy brand Prozac online Make sure to return the Jedis instance back to the pool when done, otherwise you will leak the connection.
+- buy generic viagra super force online Make sure to return the Jedis instance back to the pool when done, otherwise you will leak the connection.

 - We have seen a few cases where connections in the pool get into a bad state.
 As a failsafe, you may want to re-create the JedisPool if you see connection errors that continue for longer than 30 seconds.